influxdata/docs-v2/content/influxdb/v2.0/security/tokens/view-tokens.md

 the `influx` command line interface (CLI), or the InfluxDB API.

 {{% note %}}
-Tokens are visible only to the user who created them and stop working when the user is deactivated.
+Tokens are visible to the user who created the token. {{% oss-only %}} Users who own a token with Operator permissions also have access to all tokens. {{% /oss-only %}} Tokens stop working when the user who created the token is deleted.
-We recommend creating a generic IT user to create and manage tokens for writing data.
+**We recommend creating a generic IT user to create and manage tokens for writing data.**
 {{% /note %}}

 ## View tokens in the InfluxDB UI